What Are Community Schools?

 Benefits of Community Schools

-Community schools include six pillars of practice, which are adaptable to the needs of an individual school’s students, staff, families, and community.
+The Community School model advanced by NEA includes six pillars of practice.
+Like most public education models, they are adaptable to the needs of an individual school’s students, staff, families and communities.

 Community schools provide a rich and varied academic program, allowing students to acquire both foundational and advanced knowledge and skills in many content areas.
 Students learn with challenging, culturally relevant materials that address their learning needs and expand their experience.
 Learning and enrichment activities are provided before and after the regular school day, including sports, the arts, and homework assistance.
 Parents and families are supported through adult education that is responsive to their emerging needs.